TamakoHe/ED-REPORT/Report.typ

 continued to move, the holes that have entered N-type semiconductor and the electrons that have entered T-type semiconductor will form a electronic field from N region to P region.
 This electronic will prevent more carriers from diffusion.
-A stable depletion layer will establish with this negative feedback mechanism.
+A stable depletion layer will establish with this negative feedback mechanism[3].
 // https://www.physics-and-radio-electronics.com/electronic-devices-and-circuits/semiconductor-diodes/forwardbiasedpnjunctionsemiconductordiode.html
 When a positive voltage is applied between the P region and N region like #ref(<fb>), the external voltage can promote the carriers' diffusion, thinning the depletion layer.